lscpku/Siam-R-CNN-used-for-annotation/README.md

 wget --no-check-certificate -r -nH --cut-dirs=2 --no-parent --reject="index.html*" https://omnomnom.vision.rwth-aachen.de/data/siamrcnn/hard_mining3/
 cd ..
 ```
-## Evaluation
+## Running Tracking and Evaluation
-For evaluation, first set the path to the dataset on which you want to evaluate in tracking/do_tracking.py, e.g.
+First set the path to the dataset on which you want to evaluate in tracking/do_tracking.py, e.g.
 ```
 OTB_2015_ROOT_DIR = '/data/otb2015/'
 ```